Harrilee/PigeonSale/documentation/contribution_log/cycle_1.md

     * Authetication class

 ## Robin Luo
-* October 20: Added the barebones frontend code base
+* Added the barebones frontend code base
+* Added necessary packages for frontend base
+* Added preliminary components for registration with MUI, React, and Sass/CSS:
+  * Login
+  * Signup
+  * Logout
+* Modified file structure for a feature-focused layout
+* Connected backend with frontend through authentication service

 ## Justin Chen
 * Oct 30: Added the schema.sql for the database; inserted testing values to insert.sql